 Grass Flats

-Healthy seagrass beds support the entire food chain that redfish depend on.
-Shrimp, crabs, and baitfish all hide in the grass, drawing predators.
-Look for potholes – sandy depressions scattered through the grass where reds cruise hunting prey.
+Healthy seagrass beds support the entire food chain redfish depend on.
+Shrimp, crabs, and baitfish all hide in grass, drawing predators.
+Look for potholes – those sandy depressions scattered through grass where reds cruise hunting prey.

-Tailing redfish on shallow flats create a sight-fishing opportunity that nothing else matches.
-Their forked tails wave above the surface as they root along the bottom.
+Tailing redfish on shallow flats create sight-fishing opportunities that nothing else matches.
+Their forked tails wave above the surface as they root along bottom.
 Cast ahead of the fish and let your bait sink naturally into their path.

 Docks and Piers

 Shaded structure holds redfish during summer heat.
-The pilings attract barnacles and small crabs that draw fish.
-Cast tight to the structure – redfish often hold within inches of the wood.
+Pilings attract barnacles and small crabs that draw fish.
+Cast tight to structure – redfish often hold within inches of the wood.

 Dawn and dusk produce best around docks when reduced light encourages fish to feed more openly.
-Night fishing under lighted docks can be exceptional, with fish cruising the shadow lines picking off baitfish.
+Night fishing under lighted docks can be exceptional, with fish cruising shadow lines picking off baitfish attracted to illumination.

 Marsh Drains